lukemcfarlane/ember-google-map-wiki/Installation.md

 from within your application folder.

-If you have an old version of `ember-cli`, you'll get an error and will need to run this instead:
+If you have an old version of `ember-cli` (prior to `0.1.5`), you'll get an error and will need to run this instead:

 ```bash
 npm install --save-dev ember-google-map